Protect the world’s peace. Donate to support Ukraine

 • Helps with career advancement: All employers look for potential employees with excellent communication skills.
 It's true that those who are good at business communication are far more likely to be noticed and then remembered.
 It also helps with networking, particularly in person and on sites like LinkedIn.

-• Boosts productivity: Better communication allows you to make the most of your working day, avoiding common pitfalls that miscommunication and unclear instructions cause.
+• Boosts productivity: Better communication lets you make the most of your working day, avoiding common pitfalls caused by miscommunication and unclear instructions.
 In turn, this leads to fewer errors, less time spent on corrections, and a more streamlined workflow.
-It also involves using different communication channels, like Slack, Zoom, and social media.
+It also involves using various communication channels, such as Slack, Zoom, and social media.

 Refining your communication skills requires consistent effort